MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 ![DayOfWeek Plot](media/rserver-scaler-getting-started/dayofweek_plot.png)

-### A Linear Model with Multiple Independent Variables
+### Linear model with multiple independent variables

 We can run a more complex model examining the dependency of arrival delay on both day of week and the departure time.
 We’ll estimate the model using the *F* expression to have the *CRSDepTime* variable interpreted as a categorical or factor variable.